Manny-97/Udacity-Data-Analyst/data visualization/README.md

 There are 113937 items in the dataset, which has 81 variables.
 This [data dictionary](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit?usp=sharing) explains the variables in the data set.
-The project objective is not expected to explore all of the variables in the dataset!
-But focus on only exploration on about 24 of them.
+All of the dataset's factors are not anticipated to be explored as part of the project goal!
+But limit your research to just 24 of them.

 ## Summary of Findings